-In Germany social benefits for more than 1.23 million households are mainly calculated according to a method based on equivalence scales.
-See table 2 for a descriptive overview of the year 2001.
-2 Each household has a defined income requirement in order to achieve a minimum standard of living.
+In Germany most social benefits (and nowadays new social benefits) for more than 1.24 million households were calculated according to a method based on equivalence scales until

+2004.
+See table 4 (appendix) for a descriptive overview of the year 2001.
+3 Each household has a defined income requirement in order to achieve a minimum standard of living.
 The gross needs (Bruttobedarf) for social benefits should meet this amount.
-The calculation of the amount of gross needs is based on two parts: firstly, the standard rate (Regelsatz) that accounts for the demographic composition, i.e. the number of adults and the number of children living in the respective household, and secondly, payments for housing, heating and other supplementary general costs that are calculated on a case by case basis by a responsible administrator at the social assistance office.
-The net entitlements in table 2 correspond to the gross needs for social benefits minus the current income of the household.
-The net entitlements are the amount of money finally paid to the household.
+The calculation of the amount of gross needs is based on two parts: firstly, the standard rate (Regelsatz) and secondly, payments for housing, heating and other supplementary general costs.
+Standard rates are supposed to cover ongoing expenses for means of subsistence according to a fixed scheme that accounts for the demographic composition, i.e. the number of adults and the number of children living in the respective household.
+A civil servant at the social assistance office calculates the payments for housing, heating and other supplementary general costs on a case by case basis.
+The net entitlement in table 4 corresponds to the gross needs for social benefits minus the current income of the household.
+The net entitlement is the amount of money finally paid to the household.

 The demographic composition of a household plays an essential role in determining the standard rates.
 For the latter the social planner computes the equivalent income between the demographic groups of households on the basis of an equivalence scale that is codified in the Federal Law of Social Benefits (BSHG).
 Table 1 presents the equivalence scales of the German social security system and the widely accepted "OECD (1982) scales".
-It also presents the demographic compositions that are subsequently considered for the estimations.
+It also shows the demographic compositions that are subsequently considered for the estimations.
 It is evident that standard rates in Germany are higher than the OECD rates.
 If we look at the - empirically relevant - average gross needs, the opposite appears to be the case.
-The empirical scales computed from the average gross needs are lower than the OECD scales, with the exception of the scale between single person households and single people with a child.
+The empirical scales computed from the average gross needs are below the OECD scales, with the exception of the scale between single person households and single parents with a child.
 This interesting observation has not been noted to date in the related empirical literature about Germany, e.g. Merz and Faik (1995) and Kohn and Missong (2003).
-A plausible explanation for this is that the administrators at the social assistance offices expect larger economies of scales in expenses for housing, heating and other supplementary costs of the household.
+One plausible explanation for this phenomenon is that the civil servants at the social assistance offices expect larger economies of scales in expenses for housing, heating and other supplementary costs of the household.

-$^{^{2}}$ Table 2 contains information about regular means of subsistence only.
-Households in specific circumstances, e.g. disabled, who receive social benefits are not included because it is not possible to identify these households in the data.
+3Table 4 contains information about regular means of subsistence only.
+Households in specific circumstances, e.g. disabled persons who receive social benefits are not included because it is not possible to identify these households in the data.